tak-bro/aicommit2/README.md

 This will create a `.aicommit2` file in your home directory.

-4. Run aicommits with your staged in git repository:
+4. Run aicommit2 with your staged in git repository:
 ```shell
 git add <files...>
 aicommit2